What is a Tender Offer?

 Tender Offer Explained in Video

 Tender offer rules give way to a specific and tedious process.
 Let us understand the step by step happening in this process through the discussion below.

 - The bidding company shall form a strategy for expansion by acquiring other companies.
 Expansion can either be organic (e.g., opening new branches) or inorganic (Mergers & Acquisitions).
 Many consultants may generate strategies like Management Consultants, Financial Consultants (Accountants & Controllers), Legal consultants, etc.

 - The bidding firm will request approval from the shareholders.

-- In case of a friendly tender offer, due diligence to avoid any unforeseen circumstances.
+- In the case of a friendly tender offer, due diligence avoids any unforeseen circumstances.
 These could include:

 - Examining the financial records of the target company